 New Life also relies heavily on volunteers and walk-in visitors for donations.
 College institutions around Nairobi have been instrumental in providing volunteer workers since they allow their students to undertake their community service at the Home.

-In addition to being a children’s home, New Life is also a licensed medical center that has staff nurses on board 24 hours a day.
+In addition to being a children’s home, New Life is also a licensed medical center that has staff nurses on board 24 hours a day to help aid vulnerable children.

 To reduce costs, the home has a team of volunteer Kenyan pediatric doctors who conduct free medical rounds three times a week.
 Together with the on-staff nurses they donate their time to care for the medical needs of the babies at the home.